Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Changing approach to discipline

-From the 1970s other forms of discipline like ‘time out’ in a quiet place away from the source of conflict, reasoning, and praise for good behaviour gained greater currency, alongside smacking, which remained common.
+From the 1970s other forms of discipline like ‘time out’ in a quiet place away from the source of conflict, reasoning, and praise for good behaviour gained greater currency, although smacking remained common.
 Concerns about children’s rights and high levels of child abuse and injury in New Zealand slowly led to the amendment of section 59 of the Crimes Act in 2007.
 The defence of reasonable force to correct children’s behaviour could not be used in court.
 Parents could still use force in certain circumstances.

 Yes or no